meganhmoore/github-api-covid-data/README.md

 2. Create a conda environment by running `conda create -n covidApp python=3.7`
 3. Activate: `conda activate covidApp`
 4. Install dependencies by running: `python setup.py develop`
-5. You can test that everything is installed correctly by running the test suite: `python -m pytest tests`
+5. You can test that everything is installed correctly by running the test suite: `python -m pytest tests/`
 6. From there you can start adding features and tests